 Relationship between Mucuna pruriens cover and other weeds cover

 The link between the rate of Mucuna pruriens field cover and other weeds field cover is graphically illustrated in Figure 1.
 It was observed that as the stand density of M. pruriens increased, the field cover of M. pruriens increased while that of other weeds decreased.
-A high degree of association was indicated by the linear correlation value obtained (r = 0.9589) and a negative regression (R2 = 0.9188) showed that as density of M. pruriens increased, the field cover of other weeds decreased (Figure 2).
+A high degree of association was indicated by the linear correlation value obtained (r = 0.9589) and a negative regression (R2 = 0.9188) showed that as the density of M. pruriens increased, the field cover of other weeds decreased (Figure 2).

 Effect of Mucuna pruriens green manure on the performance of okra (Albemoschus esculentus) and dry weight of weeds

 The 62,500 stands/ha treatment plot had the highest okra plant height and stem diameter (Table 1).
-The highest number of leaves of okra was observed in 137,500 stands/ha treatment plot (Table 1).
-The plant height, stem diameter and number of leaves of okra in all treatment plots were not significantly higher (P≥.05) than control (Table 1).
+The highest number of leaves of okra was observed in 137,500 stands/ha treatment plots (Table 1).
+The plant height, stem diameter, and number of leaves of okra in all treatment plots were not significantly higher (P≥.05) than control (Table 1).

-The highest number of flowers of okra were observed in 137,500 stands/ha treatment plot (Table 2).
+The highest number of flowers of okra were observed in 137,500 stands/ha treatment plots (Table 2).
 The 262,500 stands/ha treatment plot had the highest fruit and dry weights of okra (Table 2).
 The number of flowers and dry weight of okra in all treatment plots were not significantly higher (P≥.05) than control (Table 2).
 However, the fruit weight of okra in 137,500 stands/ha and 262,500 stands/ha treatment plots were significantly higher (P≤0.05) than control (Table 2).

-The lowest and highest weed dry weight was observed in 262,500 stands/ha treatment plot and control respectively (Table 2).
+The lowest and highest weed dry weight was observed in 262,500 stands/ha treatment plots and control respectively (Table 2).
 There was a significant reduction (P≥.05) in the dry matter of weeds in all treatment plots when compared to the control plot, and no significant difference (P≤0.05) between the dry matter of weeds in the 137,500 stands/ha and 262,500 stands/ha treatment plots (Table 2).

 (R2 = 0.9188)